 TIME FUND FOCUS BUDGET 2019-2031 IPCEI: Important Projects of Common European Interest A European-wide initiative that aims to build up a sustainable and competitive battery value chain in Europe.
 12 EU member states provide funding for more than 50 companies for first industrial deployment of innovative battery technologies. € 3.2 billion 2021-2027 Horizon Europe Programme and Co-Programmed Partnership Batt4EU The aim of BATT4EU is to establish a European battery value chain by 2030.
-The objectives are to increase battery energy and power densities and charging rates, improve cycle lifetime, reduce battery costs, implement best-in-class operations for manufacturing and recycling, and reduce the carbon foodprint.
+The objectives are to increase battery energy and power densities and charging rates, improve cycle lifetime, reduce battery costs, implement best-in-class operations for manufacturing and recycling, and reduce the carbon footprint.
 Battery research is also funded through other calls, such as those launched by the ERC and the EIC. € 95.5 billion (€ 925 million for BATT4EU) 2023-2025 TCTF: Temporary Crisis Transition Framework Support measures in sectors which are key for the transition for the net-zero economy.
-Enabling the investment support for the manufacturing of batteries, solar panels, wind turbines, heat-pumps, electrolysers as well as financial support to build up the recycling industry for critical raw materials. € 1.287 billion (transition measures) 2020-2030 Innovation Fund The Innovation Fund aims to help businesses invest in clean energy and industry to boost economic growth, create local future-proof jobs and reinforce European technological leadership on a global scale. € 38 billion Batteries Europe Secretariat is an EU-funded project that has
+Enabling the investment support for the manufacturing of batteries, solar panels, wind turbines, heat-pumps, electrolysers as well as financial support to build up the recycling industry for critical raw materials. € 1.287 billion (transition measures) 2020-2030 Innovation Fund The Innovation Fund aims to help businesses invest in clean energy and industry to boost economic growth, create local future-proof jobs and reinforce European technological leadership on a global scale.
+The additional €3 billion for batteries will cover the mid part of the value chain (cell production), and there is an expectation of trickle-down economics to initiate much needed integration.
+A directed spill-over will be more incentivizing for the private investor as the case for validity of return in € 4.8 billion (not limited to batteries + an additional dedicated instrument for the battery value chain mounting up to €3 billion for three years announced in Dec.
+2023)